ozodrukh/RippleDrawable/README.md

 Note
 ====

+##Upcoming Features
+1. XML support
+2. different shapes support
+3. some more stuffs :)

 Use RippleDrawable with RecyclerView instead of using ListView or GridView, because of animation not work properly on last ones

 Usage